andreasknoben/andreasknoben/README.md

 - 👋 Hi, I’m Andreas!
 - 👀 I’m interested in brain-computer interfaces, computational neuroscience, and explainable AI.
 - 🌱 I’m currently studying Cognitive Neuroscience (research master) at Radboud University.
-- 🎓 I have a bachelor degree in Cognitive Science & Artificial Intelligence at Tilburg University.
+- 🎓 I have a bachelor degree in Cognitive Science & Artificial Intelligence from Tilburg University.
 - 💞️ I’m an advocate of open source and libre software.

 <!---